Dyalog/link/docs/index.md

 * [The historical perspective:](Discussion/History.md) Link is a step on a journey which begins more than a decade ago with the introduction of SALT for managing source code in text files, as an alternative to binary workspaces and files, and will hopefully end with the interpreter handling everything itself.

 ## Audience
-It is assumed the reader has a reasonable understanding of Dyalog and in particular workspaces, and namespaces.
+It is assumed the reader has a reasonable understanding of Dyalog and in particular workspaces and namespaces.

 ## What is Link?